 We first went to Madagascar in 1992.
 The country was under a rigid communist dictatorship: it had terrible hotels and few visitors.
 Now there is improved infrastructure and a good range of medium- to high-quality accommodation.
 And of course, its unique wildlife is as wonderful as ever and a visit by you will help preserve it for the future.

-Wildlife tourism has become one of the major sources of foreign income for Madagascar: by visiting Madagascar, you contribute directly to the conservation of its precious remaining forests with their unique wildlife, and the welfare of its people, who are among the poorest yet friendliest in the world.
-Your contribution enables hiring of park rangers, who guard the precious reserves from encroachment by illegal loggers, slash-and-burn farmers and bush hunters.
-Fees paid to local guides percolate down through the poor communities near the parks.
-Isolated lodges and resorts fund local schools and clinics.
+Natural history travel has emerged over the past 30 years as a vital source of income for Madagascar.
+By visiting Madagascar, you contribute directly to the conservation of its precious remaining forests with their unique wildlife, and the welfare of its people who are among the poorest (and friendliest) in the world.
+Your presence facilitates the hiring of park rangers who guard the precious reserves from illegal logging, slash-and-burn farmers and bush-meat hunters.
+Fees paid to local guides and hotel staff salaries percolate down through local communities.
+Isolated lodges such as Anjajavy and Eden Lodge fund local schools and clinics.
 It all adds up.

 Wildlife-wise, Madagascar must be one of the most extraordinary destinations in the world.
 The three main ecosystems comprise tropical rainforest, dry tropical deciduous forest and the unique spiny forest found only in Madagascar’s far southwest.
 There are healthy coral reefs and stunning white sand beaches to enjoy along the coast, plus huge unique karst limestone outcrops known as tsingy and fascinating cultures to discover.